jenkinsci/electricflow-plugin/README.md

 ## Creating and deploying applications from Deployment Packages to CloudBees CD/RO

-Using deployment packages generated from your Jenkins CI builds, the CloudBees CD/RO plugin allows you to create and deploy Java, .NET, or any other application to any environment in CloudBees CD.
+Using deployment packages generated from your Jenkins CI builds, the CloudBees CD/RO Native Jenkins plugin allows you to create and deploy Java, .NET, or any other application to any environment in CloudBees CD.

 > **_IMPORTANT:_** To create and deploy applications from a deployment package, the deployment package must contain a JSON manifest file and the artifacts to deploy.